DBokulich/15_Letter_Wordle/README.md

 Wordle, but 15 letters.
 Made in Java.

 Uses the 2019 scrabble dictionary (profanity not filtered out yet).

-\nCredit for "StringFixedArrayList.java" and "StringList.java" goes to Dr. Andrews of the University of Dallas.
+Credit for "StringFixedArrayList.java" and "StringList.java" goes to Dr. Andrews of the University of Dallas.